Modern Slavery Act Statement 2018

 Where they feel that they cannot raise a concern with these individuals, they may make contact on a confidential basis with the Chairman of the Audit Committee, after which their report will be investigated and considered by all of the Non-Executive Directors.
 At all times during any investigation the Whistleblower’s identity will be kept confidential.
 Staff members are reminded of their right to raise concerns under the Whistleblowing Policy, and to consult with associated guidance, by the Chairman of the Audit Committee annually.

-We have assessed our suppliers using a risk based approach to identify those which are deemed to be higher risk under the Act.
+We have assessed our suppliers using a risk based approach and there are currently none which are deemed to be higher risk under the Act.
 This assessment is based on their area of geographical operation, the type of industry in which they operate and their publicly disclosed policies on slavery and human rights.
 Where a supplier is identified, contact is made with them to let them know that it is expected that they comply with the terms of the Act.

 Utmost Limited expects high ethical standards and legal compliance from the suppliers that it deals with.